JvanKatwijk/qt-dab/README.md

 Step 4
 -----------------------------------------------------------------

-The repository contains in the subdirectory *library* a shared library *libtii-lib.so* that - when installed in e.g. */usr/local/lib*  - supports loading fresh instances of the database.
+The repository contains in the subdirectory *library* a shared library *libtii-lib.so* for use on an x86_64 PC, that - when installed in e.g. */usr/local/lib*  - supports loading fresh instances of the database.

 Otherwise, unpack the file *tiiFile.zip*, and copy the resulting file *.txdata.tii* to the home directory (home folder).
 (The unpacked file contains a copy of the database for finding the transmitter's name and location.)
 Identifying transmitters using TII data will work, but no database update can be performed.